-CREATE grants will be awarded according to a standardized application and evaluation process.
-All submissions will be reviewed by the CREATE grants subcommittee, whose recommendations will be forwarded to the full CREATE committee for input and final determinations.
+were awarded according to a standardized application and evaluation process.
+All submissions were reviewed by the CREATE grants subcommittee, whose recommendations were forwarded to the full CREATE committee for input and final determinations.

 Tips for preparing your CREATE Grant Application